Discretionary grants and assistance

 Discretionary Disabled Facilities Grant Top Up

-If you have been awarded a Disabled Facilities Grant and the cost of the eligible works is more than £30,000 (the maximum amount for the scheme), a Discretionary Disabled Facilities Top Up Grant can be awarded to help fund the works.
+If you have been awarded a Disabled Facilities Grant and the cost of the eligible works is more than £30,000 (the maximum amount for the scheme), a Discretionary Disabled Facilities Top Up Grant may be awarded to help fund the works.

 Moving Home Grant